mark-watson/haskell_tutorial_cookbook_examples/README.md

-# Examples for "Haskell Tutorial and Cookbook, Second Edition" by Mark Watson
+# Examples for "Haskell Tutorial and Cookbook" by Mark Watson

 ![Haskell Logo](haskell.svg)

-This repo contains the examples for my Haskell book:
+This repo contains the examples for my Haskell book that I try to update with new material about once a year:

 [Haskell Tutorial and Cookbook](https://leanpub.com/haskell-cookbook)